swiftlang/swift/CONTRIBUTING.md

 For contributions to the broader Swift Language project, please see the [Contributing to Swift guide](https://swift.org/contributing/).

-To give clarity of what is expected of our members, Swift has adopted the code of conduct defined by the Contributor Covenant.
+To give clarity of what is expected of our members, Swift has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/).
-This document is used across many open source communities, and we think it articulates our values well.
+This document is used across many open source communities, and it articulates our values.
-For more detail, see the [Code of Conduct](https://swift.org/code-of-conduct/).
+For more detail, read the project's [Code of Conduct](https://swift.org/code-of-conduct/).

 It is highly recommended that you become familiar with using Swift in your own projects before contributing directly to the language itself.
 We put together handy [Getting Started](https://www.swift.org/getting-started/) guide and tutorials with step-by-step instructions to get you up and running.